17 UNESCO World Heritage Sites in Kyoto

 3. Ginkaku-ji Temple (Silver Pavilion)

-Ginkaku-ji or its officially name Jisho-ji (Temple of Shining Mercy) was built in 1460 as the retirement villa for shogun and art lover Ashikaga Yoshimasa (1436 - 1490).
+Ginkaku-ji or its official name Jisho-ji (Temple of Shining Mercy) was built in 1460 as the retirement villa for shogun and art lover Ashikaga Yoshimasa (1436 - 1490).
 The architectural highlight is the two-story Kannon Hall (Ginkaku, Silver Pavilion).
-In the beginning it was planned to cover the exterior of the hall in silver foil, but this plan was never realised.
+In the beginning, it was planned to cover the exterior of the hall in silver foil, but this plan was never realized.
 The last extensive restoration of the temple started in 2008 and was completed in 2010.

 Read More